 W.O.L.F. relies heavily on volunteer help for running day-to-day life at the Sanctuary and therefore we need volunteers 365 days a year.
 There are wide variety of volunteer tasks necessary for the smooth operation of the organization.
 These tasks vary from administrative assignments and maintenance projects to caring for the animals at the Sanctuary and in rescue situations.

-To join the volunteer team you need to submit a volunteer application, attend a orientation at the Sanctuary and pay annual W.O.L.F. volunteer membership dues.
-Volunteer orientations are generally the first and third Sunday of every month and run from 8:00 am until 4:00 pm unless otherwise indicated.
-To sign up for an orientation email in your application (see link below) and the volunteer coordinator will inform you of orientation availabilities.
-Please note that orientation groups are no large than 4 people per day and are filled on a first come, first served basis.
+To join the volunteer team you need to submit a volunteer application, attend an offsite orientation (held once a month), train at the Sanctuary and pay annual W.O.L.F. volunteer membership dues.
+To sign up for an orientation,complete the Volunteer Application and the volunteer coordinator will inform you of orientation availabilities.
+You can also check our Workgroup and Internship opportunities.

 W.O.L.F. maintains a high level of standards and accountability for volunteers.
-Please review our volunteer policies below prior to applying.
+To be accepted, you must be able to comply with the following requirements.

 Volunteering at the Sanctuary is often very labor intensive and volunteers will be asked to complete a wide range of activities based on the needs of any given day.
 It is recommended that volunteers come prepared to work outdoors in a mountainous environment in all manner of weather conditions.